conestack/plumber/README.rst

     #    >>> Plumbing().foo()
     #    BANG

-Where is the plumbing
-^^^^^^^^^^^^^^^^^^^^^
-It is in front of the class and its MRO.
-If you feel it should be between the class and its base classes, consider subclassing the class that uses the plumbing system and put your code there.
-If you have a strong point why this is not a solution, please let us know.
-However, the point must be stronger than saving 3 lines of which two are pep8-conform whitespace.

-Signature of _next function
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Currently ``self`` needs to be passed to the ``_next`` function.
-This could be wrapped, too.
-However, it might enable cool stuff, because you can decide to pass something else than self to be processed further.

-Implementation of this would slightly increase the complexity in the plumber, result in less flexibility, but save passing ``self`` to ``_next``.

 Instance based plumbing system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 At various points it felt tempting to be able to instantiate plumbing elements to configure them.
 For that we need ``__init__``, which woul mean that plumbing ``__init__`` would need a different name, eg. ``prt_``-prefix.
-Consequently this could then be done for all plumbing methods instead of decorating them.
+Consequently this would then be done for all plumbing methods.
-The decorator is really just used for marking them and turning them into classmethods.
-The plumbing decorator is just a subclass of the classmethod decorator.

-Reasoning why currently the methods are not prefixed and are classmethods:
+Reasoning why currently the methods are not prefixed:
 Plumbing elements are simply not meant to be normal classes.
 Their methods have the single purpose to be called as part of some other class' method calls, never directly.
 Configuration of plumbing elements can either be achieved by subclassing them or by putting the configuration on the objects/class they are used for.

-The current system is slim, clear and easy to use.
 An instance based plumbing system would be far more complex.
 It could be implemented to exist alongside the current system.
 But it won't be implemented by us, without seeing a real use case first.

 Different zope.interface.Interfaces for plumbing and created class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^